 Amazon Prime today has more members in the United States than the church does.
 An amazing not just collection of consumers, but also obviously of data on what consumers buy.
 But more importantly, it opened the door to the whole two-day free shipping and limited free shipping.

 And that removed the biggest resistance point for all of consumers to shop online with Amazon.
 The second thing was they started making massive capital expenditures into distribution centers.
-So instead of relying on third-parties to help them facilitate all of this large shipping network, they built their own warehouses and today they’re moving into drones, and of course, their own planes.
+So instead of relying on third-parties to help them facilitate all of this large shipping network, they built their own warehouses and today they’re moving into you know, famously, drones, and of course, their own planes.

 So basically, owning more and more of this massive distribution network.
 Because to them, that is the best way to drive down costs, again, to allow them to ship quicker, cheaper and provide more consumer welfare.
-And he basically writes that that was Amazon’s invisible asymptote: shipping.
+And he basically writes that, that was Amazon’s invisible asymptote: shipping.

 And if they hadn’t dealt with that issue early on, and they just focused on, “Let’s be a better online marketplace,” at some point, they would have bumped into this issue where they could no longer ignore the issue of shipping.